Universal Entanglement Revival of Topological Origin: Entropy density

-The qualitative time dependence of these quantities differs from the logarithmic negativity, since the system is in a pure state at $t=0$ and $t\to \infty$ (when the entropy is zero) and there is no revival behavior.
+The qualitative time dependence of these quantities features dynamical behavior distinct from that of entanglement measures such as logarithmic negativity.
+Since the system is in a pure state at $t=0$ and $t\to \infty$, they vanish at $t=0$ and $t=\infty$.
 Instead, the entropy density attains its maximum value $s_{\mathrm{vN}}=s_{2}=1$ at $\Gamma t=2\ln 2$.
-The increase of the entropy at intermediate times in in qualitative agreement with the reduction of purity and the occurrence of a minimum in the logarithmic negativity.
-However, in contrast to the entanglement, the maximum entropy always occurs at $\Gamma t=2\ln 2$, independent of the coupling strengths $g_{1,2}$.
+The increase of the entropy at intermediate times is in qualitative agreement with the reduction of purity and the occurrence of a minimum in the logarithmic negativity.
+Interestingly, in contrast to entanglement, the maximum entropy always occurs at $\Gamma t=2\ln 2$, independent of the coupling strengths $g_{1,2}$.
 This difference is due to the fact that the probabilities of the eigenstates, given in Eq.~(\ref{Eq:probability}), do not depend on $g_{1,2}$.
-Instead, the entanglement is obviously affected by the specific eigenstates which diagonalize $\hat \rho$, thus the position of the minimum depends the coupling ratio $g_1/g_2$.
-Despite these remarks, we note that both Eqs.~(\ref{svN}) and (\ref{sRenyi}) are independent on $L$, i.e., they display a universal behavior, demonstrating that local quantum correlations are robust with respect to the overall system size.
+Instead, the entanglement is obviously affected by the specific eigenstates of $\hat \rho$, thus the position of the minimum depends the coupling ratio $g_1/g_2$.
+Despite these differences, we note that both Eqs.~(\ref{svN}) and (\ref{sRenyi}) are independent of $L$, i.e., they also display a universal behavior, demonstrating that local quantum correlations are robust with respect to the overall system size.
 These results suggest that the robustness of local quantum correlations is likely due to the topological properties of the SSH model, contributing to the stability of the entanglement revival under different conditions.